tsalb/sfdc-lightning-service-components/README.md

 },
 ```

 The above `c.handleUpdateMultiAddress` is a reference to a function found on `ContactAddressForm.cmp`. `MessageService.cmp` is able to grab reference appropriately and wire it up to the `Update` main action found in the modal footer.
+So, even though overlayLibrary `modalBody` and `modalFooter` are siblings, the footer is referencing a controller action on the body.
+This makes it easier to write all your container logic on a `modalBody` and leverage `MessageService.cmp` to just open a self-contained `modalBody` component.

 **ContactAddressFormController.js**
 ```javascript